The MET Orchestra

 debut in 1971, he has led nearly 2,500 performances of 85 operas at the Met, both in New

 York and on tour.
-This season at the Met, he conducts a new production of Mozart's Le
+This season at the Met, he conducted a new production of Mozart's Le

 Nozze di Figaro and a revival of Wagner's Die Meistersinger von Nürnberg

-(both of which will be transmitted live in HD), as well as revivals of Verdi's Un Ballo
+(both of which were transmitted live in HD), as well as revivals of Verdi's Un Ballo in

 and Stravinsky's The Rake's Progress.
-He also leads all three concerts of the MET
+He has also led all three concerts of the

-Orchestra's annual subscription series at Carnegie Hall and two concerts by the MET Chamber
+MET Orchestra's Carnegie Hall series and two concerts by the MET Chamber Ensemble in Weill

 Maestro Levine founded the Met's Lindemann Young Artist Development Program in 1980, and